sarut0bi/playDrums/api.md

 -   `optionName` **[String][5]** Specifies the name of the configuration option/paramter you want to get (optional).
 If not specified, returns a shallow copy of the full global configuration.
 -   `String`  "navigationTimeout"] Navigation timeout value in milliseconds for navigation after performing
 -   `String`  "observeTime"] Option to modify delay time in milliseconds for observe mode.
--   `String`  "retryInterval"] Option to modify delay time in milliseconds to retry the search of element existence.
+-   `String`  "timeout"] Option to modify delay time in milliseconds for all actions.
--   `String`  "retryTimeout"] Option to modify timeout in milliseconds while retrying the search of element existence.
 -   `String`  "observe"] Option to run each command after a delay.
 Useful to observe what is happening in the browser.
 -   `String`  "waitForNavigation"] Wait for navigation after performing <a href="#goto">goto</a>, <a href="#click">click</a>,
     <a href="#doubleclick">doubleClick</a>, <a href="#rightclick">rightClick</a>, <a href="#write">write</a>, <a href="#clear">clear</a>,
     <a href="#press">press</a> and <a href="#evaluate">evaluate</a>.
 -   `String`  "ignoreSSLErrors"] Option to ignore SSL errors encountered by the browser.
--   `String`  "headful"] Option to open browser in headless/headful mode.
+-   `String`  "headless"] Option to open browser in headless/headful mode.
--   `String`  "highlightOnAction"] Option to highlight an element on action.

 ### Examples